Considering an apartment renovation in NYC and trying to find the right contractor? These are top two challenges in

 Here’s one: you probably don’t need an architect, especially if you’re not making any huge structural changes.
 If you do, consider a design-build firm like Gallery, who offers in-house architectural services on all significant renovations.

 A survey found 69% of people who had recent renovations and were displeased with their renovation cited poor general contractor performance as a reason for the failure of their projects.
 Yikes!

 If you’re looking to hire a general contractor for an upcoming apartment renovation, you might find a full-service design-build firm like Gallery, which handles every aspect of a project from start to finish, is better suited for your needs.
-If a luxury apartment renovation is in your future, contact us at your convenience for a consultation to see why our New York City apartment renovation and remodeling services are the most mindful choice when considering a residential renovation in Manhattan or Brooklyn.
+If a luxury apartment renovation is in your future, contact us at your convenience for a consultation to see why our New York City apartment renovation and remodeling services are the most mindful choice when considering a home renovation contractor near Manhattan and Brooklyn.